Back to Book/course

 Anatomical re-entry

 The explanations outlined above actually apply to anatomical re-entry.
 In this type of re-entry, the central blocking consists of distinct anatomical structures.
-For example, atrial flutter (which is a re-entry tachyarrhythmia) arises when the impulse starts to circle around the tricuspid valve.
-In that scenario, the valve is the central blocking (valvular tissue cannot be depolarized) and the circuit is composed of the myocardial fibers surrounding the valve.
+For example, atrial flutter (a re-entry tachyarrhythmia) arises when the impulse circles around the tricuspid valve.
+In that scenario, the valve is the central blocking structure (valvular tissue cannot be depolarized) and the circuit incorporates myocardium surrounding the valve.

 Anatomical re-entry is fixed, which means that the location of the re-entry and the speed by which it circulates is constant.
 It is also a stable re-entry; episodes of atrial flutter may persist for hours or even days.
 AVNRT (atrioventricular node re-entrant tachycardia), AVRT (atrioventricular re-entrant tachycardia), most cases of ventricular tachycardia (particularly those originating in the His-Purkinje network, as well as post-infarction cases) are also due to anatomical re-entry.